 Persons with disabilities are among the most affected by disasters, emergencies and conflicts.
-In partnership with Disabled People’s Organisations (DPOs), we work towards strengthening the protection of persons with disabilities in situations of risk and humanitarian emergencies.
-We do this by advocating for disability inclusive mitigation, preparedness, response, and recovery efforts, as well as by promoting inclusion efforts led by DPOs.
+In partnership with the National Union of Disabled Persons of Uganda (NUDIPU), we work towards strengthening the protection of persons with disabilities in situations of risk and humanitarian emergencies, by advocating for disability inclusive mitigation, preparedness, response, and recovery efforts, as well as by promoting inclusion efforts led by Disabled People’s Organisations (DPOs).

-Today, NAD has a Disability inclusive Disaster Risk Reduction (DiDRR) programme in Uganda.
+NAD has worked with Disability inclusive Disaster Risk Reduction in Uganda since 2017.

 Left out of decision-making processes

 The disaster situation in Uganda is becoming more complex due to threats such as climate change, natural hazards, and biohazards.
 In 2020, Uganda suffered from landslides, floods, drought, a locust invasion, and COVID-19, among others.

 According to the World Bank, climate change is expected to increase the risk of various types of natural disasters in the country.
 It is no longer possible to ignore disasters in Uganda as they negatively impact all spheres of life and sectors of the economy.

 Persons with disabilities forced to flee their homes due to natural disasters or conflicts are disproportionately affected and often left out of humanitarian responses.
 Children and persons with disabilities are at a higher risk of violence, exploitation and abuse, and shelters, camps, classrooms, and food distribution systems are often not universally designed.